RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-cnv.md

 ### Viewing the OpenShift Virtualization Dashboard

-When OpenShift Virtualization is deployed it adds additional components to OpenShift's web-console so you can interact with objects and custom resources defined by OpenShift Virtualization, including `VirtualMachine` types.
+When OpenShift Virtualization is deployed it adds additional components to OpenShift's web console so you can interact with objects and custom resources defined by OpenShift Virtualization, including `VirtualMachine` types.
 If you select the `Console` button at the top of this pane you should see the web-console displayed.
 You can now navigate to "**Workloads**" --> "**Virtualization**" on the left-hand side panel and you should see the new snap-in component for OpenShift Virtualization but with no Virtual Machines found:

 <img src="img/ocpvirt-dashboard.png"/>

 > **NOTE**: Please don't try and create any virtual machines just yet, we'll get to that shortly!

-Before we get started with workload deployment we need to configure some storage, let's get to that next...
+Before we get started with workload deployment we need to configure some storage.
+Choose "Storage Setup" below to move to the next part of the lab.